apache/flink/docs/content/docs/dev/table/sql/truncate.md

 # TRUNCATE Statements

 TRUNCATE statements are used to delete all rows from a table without dropping the table itself.

 <span class="label label-danger">Attention</span> Currently, `TRUNCATE` statement only supports in batch mode, and it requires the target table connector implements the  {{< gh_link file="flink-table/flink-table-common/src/main/java/org/apache/flink/table/connector/sink/abilities/SupportsTruncate.java" name="SupportsTruncate" >}}
 interface to support the row-level delete.
 An exception will be thrown if trying to `TRUNCATE` the table which has not implements the related interface.
-Currently, there is no existing connector maintained by flink has supported TRUNCATE yet.

 ## Run a TRUNCATE statement